As an Amazon Associate I earn from qualifying purchases.

 I used butter as the fat, but you’re welcome to use coconut oil if you prefer.

 Ok, ok, so I have chocolate chips in the recipe list.
 But they’re totally optional.
-I made 12 muffins without them and then added 1/2 cup of chips to the other half of the batter so we had both floating around our kitchen.
-Honestly, we loved both.
-All three of us!
+I typically make 12 muffins without them and then add ½ cup of chips to the other half of the batter so we have both floating around our kitchen.
+Honestly, we love both.
+All four of us!

-And when our son was done with his, this is what he brought me.
+And when they’re done with them, this is usually what they bring me.

-Honestly, we loved these just as much as J did.
-I grabbed one on the way out the door one morning and it was the perfect on-the-go breakfast with my coffee.
-These muffins freeze/thaw well, so they’re great for making ahead and having on hand when you need one last minute.
+Honestly, we love these just as much as the kids do.
+I like to eat one for breakfast with my coffee, and since these muffins freeze/thaw well, so they’re great for making ahead and having on hand when you need one last minute.

 Fruits, veggies, protein, and fiber.
-All of the things your on-the-move kid needs to fill his or her belly in a healthy way.
-I can’t promise they’re magic, but they sure do put a lot into a toddler even if he or she just gets a few nibbles between laps around the play room!
+All of the things your on-the-move kid or big kid needs to fill their belly in a healthy way.
+I can’t promise they’re magic, but they sure do put a lot into a toddler even if they just get a few nibbles between laps around the play room!